 *** Visit Another Blog: Unexplored Hill Stations Near Chandigarh ***

 Rishikesh is a tiny town in Uttarakhand’s Dehradun district, adjacent to Haridwar, located in the foothills of the Himalayas, along the confluence of the Ganga and Chandrabhaga Rivers.
 It (also spelled Hrishikesh) is recognized as the “Yoga Capital of the World” for adventure activities, old temples, and popular cafes.
 In addition, Rishikesh is a pilgrimage town and one of Hinduism’s holiest destinations, and the gateway to the Garhwal Himalayas.

-Rishikesh has long been a center for Sadhus (saints), with a slew of ashrams teaching spirituality, yoga, meditation, and Ayurveda cropping up along the sacred banks of the Ganga.
+Rishikesh has long been a centre for Sadhus (saints), with a slew of ashrams teaching spirituality, yoga, meditation, and Ayurveda cropping up along the sacred banks of the Ganga.
 Non-vegetarian food and alcohol are forbidden here because it is a devout town.
-Rishikesh hosts the most stunning nightly aarti on the Ganga’s banks, which is not as crowded as its contemporaries in Varanasi and Haridwar.
+Rishikesh hosts the most stunning nightly aarti on Ganga’s banks, which is not as crowded as its contemporaries in Varanasi and Haridwar.
 In the first week of March, the International Yoga Festival takes place here, attracting yoga practitioners worldwide.